iqquee/bingpay-go/README.md

 $ touch example.go
 # open the just created example.go file in the text editor of your choice
 ```
-## Check Balance
+## Airtime
+- ### All Networks
-Use this to fetch your bingpay wallet balance
+Use this to fetch the list of all networks supported by bingpay

 ```go
 package main